onap/policy-parent/docs/development/devtools/acm-participants-smoke.rst

     ./start-db.sh

-This will setup all the Control Loop runtime database.
+This will setup all the automation composition runtime database.
 The database will be exposed locally on port 3306 and will be backed by an anonymous docker volume.

 2.3.2 DMAAP Simulator
 ^^^^^^^^^^^^^^^^^^^^^